wp-plugins/mailchimp-for-wp/readme.txt

 1. The MC4WP form options page.

 == Changelog ==
+= 0.4.1 =
+* Fixed correct and more specific error messages
+* Added error message when email address was already on the list
+* Added debug message when there is a problem with one of the (required) merge fields

 = 0.4 =
 * Improved dashboard, it now has different tabs for the different settings.
 * Improved guessing of first and last name.